josephspurrier/h/README.md

 ## Advanced Lightweight Go HTTP Handler Adapter

-Simple to use.
+**h** provides an adapter which allows HTTP handler functions to return an int HTTP status code and an error.
+This technique allows you to centralize the handling of errors via a customizable `ServeHTTP()` function.

 Inspired by [mholt](https://github.com/mholt) and his project, [caddy](https://github.com/mholt/caddy/wiki/Writing-a-Plugin:-HTTP-Middleware#writing-a-handler).

-**h** provides a simple adapter to allow HTTP handler functions to return an int HTTP status code and an error.
-This allows you to centralize the handling of errors in one function.

-[Andrew Gerrand](https://github.com/adg) uses a variation of this adapter on the [The Go Blog](https://blog.golang.org/error-handling-and-go).
+[Andrew Gerrand](https://github.com/adg) uses a custom HTTP handler similar to this one (return just `error` instead of `int, error`) on the [The Go Blog](https://blog.golang.org/error-handling-and-go).

 ## Usage